shatteredaesthetic/shatteredaesthetic.github.io/content/what-the-adt-p01.md

 Anyway, I thought we'd get back into the swing of things by getting completely out of our swing - and getting out of our programming language.
 We've been jumping through some hoops to make our style work in javascript; perhaps it's time we tried our hand at a real programming language: something with a type system, with currying by default, with recursion.
 My choice is Purescript.

-___
+---

 Enough talk, let's begin.
 All purescript projects begin with declaring our module and importing some libraries (most importantly, the `Prelude`).
 Because our file is called `Main.purs`, our module is also called `Main`.
 Let's see it:

->Note: the purescript code samples are labeled as *haskell* so I can get come syntax highlighting.
+> Note: the purescript code samples are labeled as _haskell_ so I can get come syntax highlighting.
 It makes it much easier to read the code, and they're close enough to make it work.

-*./src/Main.purs*
+_./src/Main.purs_

 ```haskell
 module Main where